-If your aim is to find out what you are, you must call in the aid of your dignity to overrule your vanity.
-You have to part with some of the moral pride which assures you of your innocence to your intellectual pride which is bent on mastering such an unpleasant theme.
+If your aim is to know yourself, you must call in the aid of your dignity to overrule your vanity.
+You have to sacrifice some of the moral pride which assures you of your innocence to your intellectual pride which is bent on mastering such an unpleasant theme.
 It costs a great deal, and you must be rich in self to afford it.
 The defeated are too destitute, and the conceited don’t wish to pay.

 The ropes by which you have to haul yourself up to self-knowledge are plaited from fibres of pride and self-disgust.
 Only the proud feel enough shame to learn who they are and have enough dignity to bear it.

 How could we endure the awareness that makes us think unfavourably of ourselves, if we didn’t dare to think still worse of others?
 By a happy chance nature here stands us in good stead.